 Usually, such investors are HNIs (high-net-worth individuals), insurance companies, trusts (assets more than $5 million), and investment banks.
 Such investors usually place their money in venture capital, private placements, private equity, hedge funds, and equity crowdfunding.

-In the U.S., all the securities are registered with the SEC prior to they are made available to the public.
+In the U.S., all the securities are registered with the SEC before making them available to the public.
 A few securities that the issuer intends to sell to an accredited investor get an exemption from the SEC.

 The objective of the issuer may be to save on costs.
 This is because registering security with the SEC is a costly procedure.
 Thus, the exemption from the SEC allows the issuer to save a lot of money.
-However, because of the high-risk with such private transactions, the SEC has laid down requirements to ensure that investors have experience and funds to handle such investments.
+However, because of the high risk with such private transactions, the SEC has laid down requirements to ensure that investors have the experience and funds to handle such investments.

 Requirements for Accredited Investor

 These requirements include net worth, income, experience, and more.
-The objective of certifying such investors is to ensure that they have the experience to invest in potentially riskier securities, as well as weather losses.
+The objective of certifying such investors is to ensure that they have the experience to invest in potentially riskier securities and weather losses.

-As per the SEC, an accredited investor is who meets one of the below two requirements:
+As per the SEC, an accredited investor is one who meets one of the below two requirements: